decretist/ICMCL17/proceedings/ICMCL17.markdown

 legal meaning that was derived from but was considerably more precise than its previous general use in Christian discourse.
-For example, during this period, oaths of non-calumniation at the onset of legal proceedings came to be required of all litigants in canonical courts.
+For example, during this period, oaths of non-calumniation at the onset of legal proceedings came to be required of all litigants in canonical courts.[^12]

 We should expect to see at least three Latin lemmas associated with the concept of calumny: